First post, by BEEN_Nath_58

 CD emulation- Alcohol 120%(when I don't have the retail copy or to bypass copy protection)

 DirectX emulation- dgVoodoo v2.61 and later, DirectDrawCompat, DirectDraw Compatibility Tool, WineD3D, DxWnd

 Another emulation tool- DxWnd

 - Some games have problems when pausing/playing CD Audio.
-Use the 'CDAudio Proxy' or 'DxWnd' wrapper to play the audio from the PC storage disk.
+Use the 'CDAudio proxy' or 'DxWnd' wrapper to play the audio from the PC storage disk.
 Extract the files from the CD in formats like '.ogg', '.flac' and rename all the files, the first music ALWAYS starting with 'track02', followed by 'track03', 'track04'.
 Put the files in a folder 'Music' besides the MAIN executable file.
 If the game has multiple CDs, then put the tracks of the first CD in 'Music' directory, second CD in 'Music02' directory, third CD in 'Music03 directory', n'th CD in 'Musicnn' directory.
-A more detailed information is available in the offical documentation of DxWnd.
+A more detailed information is available in the official documentation of DxWnd.

 - Some games have wrong shims applied to them and refuse to launch or run properly.
 In that case, rename the game executable(s).